OtherDevOpsGene/intro-to-docker/01-Lesson/README.md

                 ||     ||
 ```

-We will make it easier to run, and to create, in [Lesson 2- Building Images](02-Lesson.md).
+We will make it easier to run, and to create, in [Lesson 2- Build an Image with Code](../02-Lesson/README.md).